Where Art and Business Meet.

 Anthropic - Multi-Plaintiff Lawsuit for Authors who Opt Out of Class Settlement

-Authors have until January 29, 2026 to opt out of the settlement and reserve the right to bring a separate lawsuit against Anthropic seeking more compensation for the use of their books without their permission to train the AI machines whose raison d'être is to replace them.
-The issue of whether and how much an AI company should have to pay to license literary works to train their LLMs is existential for the writer community.
-Many authors have determined that the $3K per book settlement for a perpetual license to use their works to train LLMs is an insult.
-They have decided to opt out of the settlement and join a multi-plaintiff suit being spearheaded by James Bartolomei of the Duncan Firm.
-Hrbek Law is providing litigation support based on our expertise in publishing law, and we are advising authors who are considering their options with respect to the class action settlement.
-As the multi-plaintiff case gets underway in California, we will act as client liaison to the writer plaintiffs with whom the firm has a relationship.
+Many authors have determined that the present settlement is an insult.
+They have decided to opt out of the settlement and join a multi-plaintiff suit being spearheaded by James Bartolomei of the Duncan Firm and Mark Kaufman of Kaufman & Kahn, LLP.
+The lawyers are handling this matter on a contingency basis, which means that they will cover all litigation costs and will only get compensated if the case is successful.
+Hrbek Law is providing legal support and consulting based on our expertise in publishing law, and we are advising authors who are considering their options with respect to the class action settlement.
+As the multi-plaintiff case gets underway, we will act as client liaison to the writer plaintiffs with whom our firm has a relationship.

 New York Entertainment Law Lawyers Hrbek Law Home